in43sh/in43sh/README.md

 ### Hi there 👋

-I'm a junior web developer with hands-on experience in building responsive and fast websites.
+I'm a full stack web developer with hands-on experience in building responsive and fast websites.
 I'm also a continuous learner, always looking for effective ways to overcome a challenge.
 In addition, I'm passionate about improving user’s interaction with a website.

 ### Languages and Tools: